 One of Central Florida’s most unique kayaking experiences is just a 1-hour drive from Orlando.
 During the months of June-October, the waters within Merritt Island National Wildlife Refuge transform into an otherworldly display of glowing bioluminescence.
 As you paddle through the water, the waves of your kayak, paddle, and your hands cause the tiny bioluminescent plankton to emit their signature blue-green glow.
 If the night is dark enough (it’s best to go on an evening where there is no moon), dip your hand in the water and watch it sparkle with bioluminescence.

-Both of my favorite local kayaking companies, Get Up and Go Kayaking and A Day Away Kayak Tours, offer nightly bioluminescent tours.
+A Day Away Kayak Tours offers nightly bioluminescent tours.
 It’s worth doing both as each company provides a completely unique experience.
 A Day Away Kayak Tours is perfect for nature lovers and the guides are incredibly knowledgeable about the local area.
 Tours range from $39.95-$44.95 depending on the date.
-Get Up and Go Kayaking provides a different experience in 100% clear kayaks for $60/person.
-While a traditional kayak allows you to observe the bioluminescence around you, the clear kayaks enable you to watch the light show from all angles.
-Once you get paddling fast enough, you’ll love watching the glowing plankton flash by like shooting stars beneath you.

 As amazing as it is to look down, you’ll find it difficult to peel your eyes away from the vast night sky overhead.
 There is virtually no light pollution nearby, and on a clear night, you’ll be in awe of millions of stars.
 If you’re lucky, you may spot the Milky Way and the occasional shooting star.
 Keep your eyes open for manatees and dolphins; I saw both on my recent tour!